About High Rock Lake

 Pebble Beach access, Denton

-Eagle Point Nature Preserve, Bringle Ferry Road, is a perfect location for hikers, bird watching or nature walks, open every weekend, year-round and free to the public.
+Eagle Point Nature Preserve, Bringle Ferry Road, is a perfect location for hikers, bird watching or nature walks, open Friday - Sunday until 5 PM, year-round and free to the public.

 High Rock Lake is a top fishing spot for bass, crappie and catfish.
 Our lake is great for kayaking, canoeing and other paddling in-water activities as the water is normally calm due to its many coves.